fmalazemi/cs141/Projects/Social_media_network.md

 ## **Grading Criteria**
 1. Presentation of all program features (60%)
 3. Code readability and comments (20%)
-4. Proper file handling and error management (10%)
+4. Proper file handling and error management (20%)
-5. Creativity and extra features (10%)
-6. If you simply copy paste without understanding, your group will receive **ZERO** grade.
+5. If you simply copy paste without understanding, your group will receive **ZERO** grade.